 Do we want the answer or not?on January 17, 2013 @ 6:33 am (Updated: 6:47 am - 1/17/13 )

-president say Wednesday: "And while year after year, even those who oppose modest gun safety measures have threatened to de-fund scientific or medical research into the causes of gun violence - I will direct the Centers for Disease Control to go ahead and study the best ways to reduce it."
+This was a strange thing to hear the president say Wednesday: "And while year after year, even those who oppose modest gun safety measures have threatened to de-fund scientific or medical research into the causes of gun violence - I will direct the Centers for Disease Control to go ahead and study the best ways to reduce it."

 I didn't realize that the gun lobby had worked to cut government funding for research into gun violence.
 That seems odd.
 That would be like car companies trying to prohibit research on air bags.